andrew/ultimate-awesome/README.md

 - [awesome-spring](https://github.com/bsdfzzzy/awesome-spring) - Spring-boot、spring-cloud 中文资料收集.
 - [Awesome-EmbodiedAI](https://github.com/chengaopro/Awesome-EmbodiedAI) - A curated list about Awesome Embodied AI works and is still in construct.
 Now it contains a list of Simulators, Tasks and Datasets.
 - [awesome-p2p](https://github.com/CodelyTV/awesome-p2p) - A curated list of awesome P2P learning tutorials and resources.
+- [fucking-open-source-ios-apps](https://github.com/Correia-jpv/fucking-open-source-ios-apps) - 📱 Collaborative List of Open-Source iOS Apps.
+With up-to-date repository stars⭐ and forks🍴.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
 - [awesome-research](https://github.com/derikon/awesome-research) - 📚 A curated list of research related topics.
 - [awesome-offensive-rust](https://github.com/ebalo55/awesome-offensive-rust) - Curated list of projects, articles and more related to Offensive Security and Red Teaming.
 Completely written in Rust.
+- [awesome-swarm](https://github.com/ethersphere/awesome-swarm) - This is a list of free and open source projects related to Swarm and its growing ecosystem.
 - [awesome-iot-security-resource](https://github.com/f1tao/awesome-iot-security-resource) - Awesome iot exploit resource.
 - [awesome-lucid-dreams](https://github.com/IAmCoder/awesome-lucid-dreams) - A curated list of everything awesome related to lucid dreaming.
 - [awesome-ray](https://github.com/JiahaoYao/awesome-ray) - Ray - A curated list of resources: